 Southern rock cod and beardie (red cod, bearded rock cod, large tooth beardie, slender beardie)

 Scientific name: fish of the genera Lotella and Pseudophycis.
+Minimum legal size: 23 cm.
 Bag limit: a combined total of 20 for one or more species of rock cod and beardie.